ryan-spencer1220/dev-portfolio/capstone-proposal.md

 ## Technologies Required For Stretch Goals

+- Tailwind CSS
-- PHP
+- Daisy UI
-- CSS Librarie(s) (Tailwind, Material UI)
+- Animate CSS

 ## Notes

-Pretty self explanatory, I've noticed a lot of employers asking for personal websites when completing applications.
-This seemed like a great opportunity to fulfill the capstone requirements, create something functional/unique, and give me an edge when job hunting.
+Functional developer portfolio communicating basic personal information, technologies I have experience with, and personal projects.
+This seemed like a great opportunity to fulfill the capstone requirements and build something functional/unique.